-Admission is competitive and dependent upon the availability of openings in each program.
 Candidates for admission are evaluated on the basis of academic achievement, personal interviews (PhD program), recommendations from former professors and research experience.
 Applicants should have strong motivation to achieve a successful career in science, industry or education.
-Honors, awards, and professional experience in a major field of specialization also are taken into consideration.
-Prospective students are encouraged to consult with enroll before submitting an application (see contact information on individual track pages).
+Honors, awards, and professional experience in a relevant field are also taken into consideration.
+Prospective students are encouraged to consult with program directors and admissions chairs before submitting an application (see contact information on individual track pages).

-Applicants must submit at least 3 recommendations, preferably from academic instructors, who have direct knowledge of the applicant's academic performance in science-related fields, and are encouraged to include a letter from a laboratory mentor if they have undertaken research.
+Applicants must arrange for at least 3 recommendations, preferably from academic instructors, who have direct knowledge of the applicant's academic performance in science-related fields or research, and are encouraged to include a letter from a laboratory mentor if they have undertaken research.